jwplayer/ott-web-app/docs/features/shelves-and-libraries.md

 ## Retrieving shelf and library contents

-Shelf an library contents are retrieved as a playlist.
+Shelf and library contents are retrieved as a playlist.
 They can be retrieved with the Playlist API

 ```
 GET Playlist\<playlistid>